 Tip #5: Sign off

 As we have established, it’s usually best to keep these kinds of messages short and sweet.
-After all, when someone is sick or injured, they likely won’t have the energy to read through a big chunk of text.
+After all, when someone is sick or injured, they usually don’t have the energy to read through a big chunk of text.
 With that in mind, it’s time to bid your coworker adieu.

-To that end, there are several phrases you might want to use to close out your get well soon message.
-Here are some examples:
+To that end, there are several phrases you could use to close out your “get well soon” message, including:

 “Everyone here misses you.
 Wishing you a speedy recovery!
 Take care.”